Princess Isabella of Bavaria: Family

 Isabella was one of five children born to Prince Adalbert of Bavaria and his wife Infanta Amalia of Spain.

 Isabella's father Adalbert was the fourth son of Ludwig I of Bavaria and Therese of Saxe-Hildburghausen.
-Her mother Amalia was a daughter of Infante Francisco de Paula of Spain, a younger brother of Ferdinand VII of Spain.
-Her mother was also a sister of Francis, Duke of Cádiz, the consort of Ferdinand VII's daughter Isabella II of Spain.
+Her mother Amalia was a daughter of Infante Francisco de Paula of Spain, a younger brother of King Ferdinand VII of Spain.
+Her mother was also a sister of Francis, Duke of Cádiz, the consort of Ferdinand VII's daughter Queen Isabella II.

 Marriage and children

 On 14 April 1883, at Nymphenburg, Bavaria, Isabella married Prince Tommaso, Duke of Genoa.
 He was the only son of Prince Ferdinando, Duke of Genoa and his wife Princess Elisabeth of Saxony.
 He was also a brother-in-law through his sister Margherita of Savoy of Umberto I of Italy, and thus was an uncle of the future King Victor Emmanuel III of Italy.
 Their union was the fourth time the houses of Wittelsbach and Savoy had been united in marriage.

 The wedding was regarded by one spectator as "remarkable for good taste and simplicity".
 Ludwig II of Bavaria (Isabella's cousin) did not attend, as he rarely went to public events.
 His absence, observed one attendee, meant that the wedding guests "could enjoy themselves in an atmosphere of conviviality which is rarely found in Court festivities".

 Isabella and Tommaso had the following children: